Eduardo Argon

 Eduardo P. Argon (born 1929) is a former Uruguayan tennis player.
+Argon won the 1954 Riviera Championships at Menton in March of that year, defeating Aleco Noghes in the final.

 He reached Wimbledon's second round in men's single twice, in 1954 and 1957.
 He also reached the third round in Wimbledon men's double twice, in 1954, 1958.

-Argon won the 1954 Tournament of Menton in March of that year, defeating Aleco Noghes in the final.
 He continued playing tennis also after retirement, well into his 80s.